souumyajha/souumyajha/README.md

 ## 🧠 Problem Solving

-Currently strengthening my foundations in **Data Structures & Algorithms, problem solving, and coding patterns** for software engineering interviews.
+Currently strengthening my **DSA and problem-solving skills** for software engineering interviews, with a focus on understanding approaches, data structures and time complexity.

-My focus is on understanding:

-**Problem → Approach → Data Structure → Complexity → Implementation**

-I focus on understanding **why a solution works**, rather than memorizing solutions.

 ---